 - 0.03% additional maker and taker fees for 100x and 101x

 Users are limited to $2.5m in weighted position size, across all subaccounts with high leverage, including consideration of open orders.
 FTX will prevent users from placing orders that would let them exceed this limit, and will prevent users that exceed the limit from switching to a high leverage option.

 Your used and total position limit can be seen on trade pages:

 Weighted position size is equal to the sum of ((position and open order size) * (future mark price) * (future position limit weight)) over all markets.

 Maintenance margin is set to 0.60% for accounts with 50x and higher leverage.
 The auto-close margin fraction is 0.30%.

-Accounts using high leverage will be charged an additional 0.05% in maker and taker fees.
-Half of the additional fees charged will go towards the insurance fund to address the account's higher risk of liquidation.
+Accounts using 50x leverage will be charged an additional 0.02% in maker and taker fees; accounts using 100x or 101x will be charged an additional 0.03%.
+The additional fees charged will go towards the insurance fund to address the account's higher risk of liquidation.